-In the location and decay search procedures (see Sect.
-2.2), a primary convergence point of 5 tracks is found in film 32.
+In the location and decay search procedures (see section 2.2), a primary convergence point of 5 tracks is found in film 32.

 The reconstructed slopes are reported for each track in Table 1.
 The neutrino interaction point is located in the lead plate between emulsion films 31 and 32.
-As the impact parameter (IP) of track 4 w.r.t. the primary vertex is larger than the 10 $\mu$ m threshold, a 5-prong primary vertex topology ( $V{5p}$ ) is discarded.
-The topology selected by the reconstruction algorithm [6] is a double vertex event with the primary neutrino vertex ( $V_I$ ) formed by tracks 2, 4 and 5, and a secondary vertex ( $V{II}$ ) formed by tracks 1 and 3 (see Fig. 4).
+As the impact parameter (IP) of track 4 w.r.t. the primary vertex is larger than the 10 μ m threshold, a 5-prong primary vertex topology (V{5p}) is discarded.
+The topology selected by the reconstruction algorithm [6] is a double vertex event with the primary neutrino vertex (V_I) formed by tracks 2, 4 and 5, and a secondary vertex (V{II}) formed by tracks 1 and 3 (see Fig. 4).

-Two additional measurements are performed, both yielding a better resolution than the standard one: (i) manual measurement with a higher magnification objective and (ii) highresolution automatic image acquisition and analysis.
-In the first case, the tracks are measured in plate 32 and 33 under a 100 times magnification objective mounted on the microscope; thus achieving a 0.3 $\mu$ m resolution on the film transverse coordinates (X, Y) [17].
-In the second case an improved scanning procedure based on emulsion images acquired with 1 $\mu$ m pitch tomography, detailed in [22], is applied.
-By this precise 3D tomographic technique it is possible to achieve a spatial resolution of 0.1 $\mu$ m and an angular resolution of 1 mrad.
-Such accuracy allowed reducing track reconstruction boxes show the most probable brick selected to search for the neutrino interaction vertex.
-The selected brick is located in wall 12 of the first SM order of 0.6 $\mu$ m.
+Two additional measurements are performed, both yielding a better resolution than the standard one: i) manual measurement with a higher magnification objective and ii) highresolution automatic image acquisition and analysis.
+In the first case, the tracks are measured in plate 32 and 33 under a 100 times magnification objective mounted on the microscope; thus achieving a 0.3 μ m resolution on the film transverse coordinates (X,Y) [17].
+In the second case an improved scanning procedure based on emulsion images acquired with 1 μ m pitch tomography, detailed in [22], is applied.
+By this precise 3D tomographic technique it is possible to achieve a spatial resolution of 0.1 μ m and an angular resolution of 1 mrad.
+Such accuracy allowed reducing track reconstruction from intrinsic emulsion background to less Table 1: Track slopes p_x/p_z and p_y/p_z at film 32 and their impact parameters (IPs), evaluated assuming a single vertex topology (V{5p}) and a double vertex one.
+Errors on IP values are evaluated to be of the order of 0.6 μ m.
 The interaction is located well inside the brick.
-The coordinates of vertices $V_I$ and $V{II}$ are reported in Table 2
+The coordinates of vertices V_I and V{II} are reported in Table 2.